g-mirchev/DesignPatterns/README.md

 # DesignPatterns
- Project to lear design patterns in C#
+ Project to learn design patterns in C#